 Cut the beef into 4 pieces then trim any excess fat.
 Pat the beef dry with paper towels, then generously season it on all sides with salt and pepper.
 I used a good tablespoon of salt to cover all the pieces.

-Add the olive oil and a tablespoon of butter to a Dutch oven or large, oven-safe pot over medium high heat.
-Add the .
+Add the olive oil and a tablespoon of butter to a Dutch oven or large, oven-safe pot over medium high heat then add the beef searing on all sides.
 It’s important to give the meat time to sear because it adds flavor to both the meat and the sauce.

 Add the onion, celery, carrot, garlic, rosemary and sage then reduce the heat to medium-low and sauté 5 minutes.
 Add the tomato paste then continue cooking 2 more minutes to let the tomato paste caramelize for another layer of flavor.